ABOUT THE Summer SYMPOSIUM:

 - Orchestration Between Automakers, EVSEs, Utilities, Solution Providers

-- Customer Acquisition Challenges and Opportunities
+- Customer Acquisition Challenges and Opportunities, including Affordability Issues

 - Programs/Applications involving fleets of Electric Vehicles